 The installer program installs Oracle CEP.
 The Installation Complete window indicates that the product was installed successfully.

-14. Type exit to exit the program.

-- 15. If you installed Oracle CEP for use with the Sun JDK, then in each Oracle CEP domain directory, make the changes that Section 2.7.1, "Configuring Oracle CEP for the Sun JDK" describes. - 16.
-Review the post-installation steps that Section 2.7, "Post-Installation Steps" describes.
+- 14. Type exit to exit the program. - 15.
+Review the post-installation steps that Section 2.6, "Post-Installation Steps" describes.

-2.5 Installing Oracle CEP in Silent Mode
+2.4 Installing Oracle CEP in Silent Mode